manojijthadani/chirp/docs/architecture_design.md

 ## Project Overview

 The API for Chirp enables developers to create services as individual threads.
 Each service runs in its own thread and is responsible for handling multiple tasks.
 Tasks are registered to a service using the `registerMsgHandler(..)` function that associates a unique message to a task.
+This function returns a `ChirpError::Error` code indicating success or failure.
 Once registered, these tasks are triggered when the service receives corresponding messages through the `postMsg(..)` call.
 Developers must ensure that the order and data types of parameters remain consistent between the `registerMsgHandler(..)` and `postMsg(..)` calls.
-If there is a mismatch a message will be provided in the debug log.
+If there is a mismatch, the helper methods will return `INVALID_ARGUMENTS` and a message will be provided in the debug log.
 Internally, each service manages an event queue to handle and dispatch messages to the appropriate task handlers.
 The tasks registered for a service are gauranteed to run on the same thread and in the order the messages came in.
 Hence all the tasks for a service are thread safe.

 Chirp is a C++20 library that provides a lightweight, thread-safe message-passing framework for building concurrent services.
 The framework enables developers to create services that communicate through asynchronous message passing, with support for type-safe message handlers and flexible argument passing.